*Critical Race Theory (CRT) is affirmed on this date in 1971. This philosophical framework was developed to challenge race, class, and gender issues.

 · Fourth, the dominant society racializes different minority groups at different times in response to shifting needs such as the labor market.

 · Fifth, "intersectionality and anti-essentialism" thesis.
 No person has a single, easily stated, unitary identity.
 Everyone has potentially conflicting overlapping identities, loyalties, and allegiances.
-For example, a person who has parents with different religious views, political views, ethnicity, etc.
+For example, a person with parents who have different religious views, political views, ethnicity, etc.

 · Sixth ("voice-of-color" thesis), because of different histories and experiences from white counterparts, matters that white people are unlikely to know must be communicated to them by the racialized minorities.